geoSABINA/sabinaNSDM/README.md

 ```{r eval = FALSE}
 SpeciesName <- "Fagus.sylvativa"
 ```
 Load species occurrence and environmental covariates data.
 Species occurrence *data.frame* must include only two columns: “x” and ”y” coordinates.
 No row names.
-The coordinate projection must match that used for the covariates
+The coordinate projection must match that used for the covariates.

 ```{r eval = FALSE}
  # Species occurrences